goaskcarmen/TaskListRails/README.md

   - DRY up your code by reusing the view code from the `new` functionality
     - Hint: Rendering _partials_ in Rails.

+## Reflection

+- what are you still working on understanding better?
+  - When I created the complete button and the associated method in the controller, I had to create a complete.html.erb page even though it was blank.
+The complete method re-direct back to the index/current page.
+I would like to know how to achieve the same goal without creating the complete.html.erb page.
+- what did your chair pair do differently?
+  - My chair pair had this concept to create two different models with completed tasks and incompleted tasks.